 Over the past five years, Immanuel Lutheran College has embarked on an ambitious building program which has seen in excess of $15 million in capital infrastructure upgrades.
 These new facilities, which benefit all students, include the construction of a new Environmental Centre, a learn to swim pool and new Years’ 1-2 classrooms.
-And in late August, a new Year 3 building, comprising three learning areas and outdoor covered spaces, will be the latest addition to Immanuel's picturesque, 23-hectare campus.
+And in late August, a new Year 3 building, comprising three learning areas and outdoor covered spaces, is the latest building to appear on Immanuel's picturesque, 23-hectare campus.

 A decision was made by Immanuel's College Council to invest significantly in new facilities, especially in the Primary School.
 From 2017 until 2022, the